eternal-flame-AD/pow-buster/README.md

 This is a structural limitation, PoW is supposed for global consensus, not maintaining a meaningful peer-to-peer "fair" hash rate margin, especially not when compared to commodity hardware.
 Every academic paper will tell you that PoW system loses protection margin using hardware or software optimizations.
 I implemented it, that's it.

 Website operators deploying a PoW system bear the responsibility to understand the performance characteristics and security implications of their chosen PoW parameters, and whether that protects against their identified threat. __The purpose of this research is to provide the statistical analysis and empirical validation data necessary for informed deployment decisions, including optimized CPU only solutions.__

-ISO/IEC 29147:2018: “Coordinated vulnerability disclosure does not apply when no confidentiality, integrity or availability impact exists."
-There is nothing here that isn't already a well-known fact to the public: PoW is designed to be optimized and not to be "equitable".
-The only question is whether the optimization undermines the system's practical purpose.
-Providing concrete benchmark numbers does not constitute a vulnerability discovery.

 ## Benchmark